 The Fund is subject to substantial risks - including market risks, strategy risks and Underlying Manager risks.
 Investment Funds generally will not be registered as investment companies under the Investment Company Act and, therefore, the Fund will not be entitled to the various protections afforded by the Investment Company Act with respect to its investments in Investment Funds.
 While the Investment Manager will attempt to moderate any risks of securities activities of the Underlying Managers, there can be no assurance that the Fund's investment activities will be successful or that the Shareholders will not suffer losses.
-The Investment Manager will not have any control over the Underlying Managers, thus there can be no assurances that an Underlying Manager will manage its Investment Funds in a manner consistent with the Fund's investment objective.
+The Investment Manager will manage its Investment Funds in a manner consistent with the Fund's investment objective.
 There may also be certain conflicts of interest relevant to the management of the Fund, arising out of, among other things, activities of the Investment Manager, its affiliates and employees with respect to the management of accounts for other clients as well as the investment of proprietary assets.
 Prospective investors should review carefully the "PRINCIPAL RISK FACTORS" section of this Prospectus.
 An investment in the Fund should only be made by investors who understand the risks involved and who are able to withstand the loss of the entire amount invested.